 So without further ado, let's review the individual tools.

 Obviously a pocket knife would be nothing without a blade.
 The Climber has two of them.
 Both come razor sharp and extremely shiny.

 The main blade is 58mm (~2.28in) long, not including the "kick" (part where the stamp is).
 Although the Climber doesn't have a locking blade, the spring is really tense.
 Upon opening and closing the knife, you're bound to hear the famous "snap" that the company is known for.

 When the blade finally sets into position, it almost feels like it's been safely locked into place.
-You'd need quite the tension to close the blade and it kinda slows down half way through to prevent accidental snapping where you could seriously hurt yourself.
-This gives you an opportunity to remove your fingers out of the way.
+You'd need considerable tension to close the blade and it kind of slows down halfway through to prevent accidental snapping where you could seriously hurt yourself.
+This gives you an opportunity to move your fingers out of the way.
 Very smart design!

 The are very comfortable to use and will get the job done if you ever need to cut paper, cardboard or strings.
 When deployed, the knife becomes like a handle providing stable grip that makes using the scissors feel very intuitive.

-The blades are very sharp so be careful when you clip your nails.
+Warning: The blades are very sharp so be careful when you clip your nails!